 - Following that, you need to place each biscuit dough on a baking tray lined with parchment paper and cook in the oven for 10 minutes at 180 degrees C.

 - Lastly add the thyme honey, the crushed nuts, and grated orange zest which are used to decorate the biscuits.

 Kwareżimal – Malta’s Traditional Lenten Sweet

 Click the stars to add your rating!
 Left you don’t like it, right you love it!

 - 200 g All Purpose Flour (Maida / Plain Flour / Refined Flour) sifted

 - 1 teaspoon Orange Blossom water (ilma żahar) (ilma żahar)

-- 2 tbsp Mandarin Zest (approx. 1 mandarin)
+- 2 Tablespoon Mandarin Zest (approx. 1 mandarin)

 - Water As Required

-- 1 tbsp Honey To drizzle – I like thyme honey
+- 1 Tablespoon Honey To drizzle – I like thyme honey

 - Combine all the ingredients and add just enough water to make a tough dough.

 - Knead lightly into a bite-sized oval shape.

 - Place on a baking dish and bake at 180°C for 10 minutes.